Avir4m/AutoSpace/README.md

       * If file is no longer in use, it will be deleted.
       * Restructured the code.

-    * HTML and CSS changes
+    * HTML, CSS and JS changes
+      * Fixed a lot of visual issues.
       * Visual improvements overall.
-      * Fixed a lot of visual issues.
+      * Fixed dark theme cards.
+      * Made posts date as time ago.

 <br/>